Follow TV Tropes

 • In the reboot there's a movie where an aging superhero tries to make a comeback, the superhero being played by Buddy.

-• Space Whale: Earth's Green Lantern in the timeline of "The Last Days of Animal Man" is a very literal one.
+• Space Whale: Earth's Green Lantern in the timeline of "The Last Days of Animal Man" is an actual whale that travels through space.

 • Springtime for Hitler: While working on issue #5, Morrison was convinced it would kill their career, and they basically wrote it because they were out of ideas at the time, didn't particularly care for the tone of the early story, and had an attitude of "If I'm going out, I'm doing it on my terms."
 It ended up being a hit, and helped define the rest of the run.